 The key element that seems to have contributed to the higher final exam scores of Group B is the structure of the assessment itself.
 Given that the technical quiz scores were similar for both groups, the divergence in final exam performance points to the assessment design as a potential factor influencing the outcome.
 This leads to the inference that the design and format of the final exam were likely influential in creating the performance gap observed between the two groups.
 It may be that the assessment structure was more aligned with Group B's learning style or study strategies, or that it inadvertently favored the skills or knowledge areas where Group B students were stronger.

 This conclusion prompts a closer examination of the assessment methods and their potential impact on student performance.
 The fact that Group B's engagement with the course content was significantly higher during finals week suggests that the format of the final exam may have been more conducive to their study habits or preparation approach.
-Understanding how the structure of an assessment can affect outcomes is crucial for ensuring fair and accurate measures of student learning and can guide future improvements in test design to better reflect the abilities of all students.Student Course Engagement
+Understanding how the structure of an assessment can affect outcomes is crucial for ensuring fair and accurate measures of student learning and can guide future improvements in test design to better reflect the abilities of all students.

+Enhanced Student Engagement with a Chunked Assessment

+The students were equally engaged before the final assessment.
+Group A and B had the same views, same view durations, and were basically the same up to the final assessment.

+The students taking the chunked assessment (group B) were more engaged during their assessment as evidenced by video viewing during assessment week and by timely submission of the final assessment (turned it on the due date).

+It may be that the assessment structure was more aligned with Group B's learning style or study strategies,.
+IS THERE LITEARTURE EVIDENCE about chunked assessments and correlation with Learning Style or study strategies??
+You have to have a reason for this speculation.

+The fact that Group B's engagement with the course content was significantly higher during finals week suggests that the format of the final exam may have been more conducive to their study habits or preparation approach.
+BACKUP this STATEMENT WITH LITERATURE EVIDENCE that shows some correlation between chunking and study habits or preparation approach.
+You have to have a reason for this speculation.

+What does literature say about student engagement on chunked vs not chunked assessments?

+Relationship of Engagement and Final Assessment Performance

+The students who were more engaged had higher performance on the Final assessment.
+What does literature say about this?

+Chunked Assessment as More Accurate Representation of Student Knowledge

+We believe the chunked assessment was a more accurate representation of student knowledge?
+Student knowledge was basically the same before ethe final assessment, as evidenced.

+Logic MODEL - chunking the assessment leads to more student engagement leads to more accurate assessment of student knowledge.

+Student Course Engagement

 The modified assessment structure's impact on student completion and performance on the final exam was quite pronounced.
 For Group A, the flexibility in choosing when to complete the exam led to a significant number of students postponing their submissions until after the deadline, as detailed in Figure 9.
 This procrastination was compounded by the exam structure, which required students to complete lengthy Interest and Self-Efficacy Surveys before they could address the technical content.
 Such a sequence likely contributed to mental fatigue, which, when coupled with the prerequisite of finishing earlier assessments, may have detrimentally affected their performance accuracy—reflected in the lower mean scores on the days leading up to and following the deadline.